-60 second blog: Client theft – Don’t lose clients to past employees
+60 second blog: client theft – do not lose clients to past employees

-Okay – Staff do leave.
-That’s fine.
-Few stay forever.
-However, it is not okay they take your clients with them as a parting gift.
+Staff do leave, that is to be expected as few stay forever.
+However, it is not okay that they take your clients with them as a parting gift.

-The parting employees were paid to do this job during their employment.
-However, these clients belong to you, the employer, not them, the employee.
+It bears repeating, these clients belong to the employer, not the employee.

-We all have non-competitive clauses in our staff contracts.
-They are effective but only to some extent, usually, it’s expensive and time-consuming to enforce them.
+Non-competitive clauses are typical in staff contracts.
+They are effective but only to some extent, usually it is expensive and time-consuming to enforce them.

-There is an alternative way of locking the door.
-Insert a clause into your client agreement…
+There is an alternative way of locking the door and that is to insert a clause into client agreements.

-This is a commercial clause – between two companies – not an employer/employee agreement where the courts typically favour the employee.
-The employee cannot interfere with this agreement.
+This is a commercial clause between two companies, not an employer/employee agreement in which the courts typically favour the employee.
+The employee can’t interfere with this agreement.

-Will the client object to this clause, unlikely, in the 20+ years I’ve used it, I have never had one.
-Will they respect it?
-By and large, yes when you point it out to them.
+Will the client object to this clause?
+I believe this to be unlikely, as in the 25+ years I have used it, I have not had a client complain.
+Do clients respect it?
+By and large yes, particularly when it is pointed out to them.

-• the client is bound by this agreement
+• clients are bound by this agreement; and

-Inform the employees that if a staff member breaks their agreement and takes clients away from the company, this company will suffer.
-Therefore their current colleagues are in danger.
-As managers, we have a duty of care to look after the company and the remaining employees.
-We have an obligation to act on this and we intend to do so…
+Inform employees that if a staff member breaks their agreement and takes clients away from the company, then the company will suffer.
+Therefore, their current colleagues are all endangered.

-So, it is okay for them to leave at one point (we don’t expect most of our employees to retire from the company); but if/when they leave, it shouldn’t be with the company’s clients in their back pocket!
+It is okay for staff to leave at some point (we don’t expect most of our employees to retire from the company) but if and when they leave, it should not be with the company’s clients in their back pocket!